TNTurnerLab/fitDNM/README.md

 `doParallel` (https://cran.r-project.org/web/packages/doParallel/doParallel.pdf)<br>

 #### Usage:
 We have created a dockerfile available here and (insert link once docker file is built on lab docker repo) that builds a container with all of the requirements.
-If running locally with docker see the following example code and be sure to update the paths being mounted with `-v` to reflect the actual paths to the data and location of the fitDNM_snakemake code
+If running locally with docker see the following example code and be sure to update the paths being mounted with `-v` to reflect the actual paths to the data and location of the fitDNM_snakemake code.
+See below for full checklist
 ```
 docker run -v "/path/to/fitDNM/fitDNM_snakemake:/fitDNM_snakemake" -v "/path/to/data:/data" user/fitDNM_snakemake:latest /opt/conda/envs/snakemake/bin/snakemake -s /fitDNM_snakemake/fitDNM_genome_wide.smk --cores 1
 ```
+##### Outline of how to run :
+1. Download CADD scores and check md5sums
+2. Build dockerfile and push to dockerhub, alternatively pull from (insert link)
+3. Format bed and variant file
+4. Modify `fitDNM_genome_wide.json` and  to point to the described input files and change parameters also outlined below
+5. Run fitDNM snakemake.
+Once finished running, two files should be generated, `.fitDNM.report` and `.muts.report` both detailed below